Guide to Accounts Receivable Factoring

 While accounts receivable factoring is one way to get cash for your business, there are other ways, too.

-Free Up Cash Flow: Ways to free up cash flow include cutting expenses, increasing pricing, and turning invoices into cash more quickly, perhaps by offering early pay discounts to customers and/or asking for a deposit when orders are made.
+Free up cash flow: Ways to free up cash flow include cutting expenses, increasing pricing, and turning invoices into cash more quickly, perhaps by offering early pay discounts to customers and/or asking for a deposit when orders are made.

-Business Line of Credit: Getting a business line of credit from a bank or online lender gives you access to a certain amount of funding decided upon by the lender that you can draw on at will.
+Business line of credit: Getting a business line of credit from a bank or online lender gives you access to a certain amount of funding decided upon by the lender that you can draw on at will.
 Interest is charged only on unpaid balances.
 Business lines of credit are typically revolving credit that replenish how much you can draw as you pay back whatever you owe.

 The Takeaway

 Accounts receivable factoring is a method of small business financing where you sell your invoices to a factoring company.
 You receive a percentage of the invoices upfront, and the remaining amount (minus any fees) when the invoice is paid in full.
 However, depending on your situation, accounts receivable factoring may not be the best type of financing for your small business.
-Other options include traditional small business loans, small business lines of credit, and SBA loans.
+Other options include traditional small business loans, small business lines of credit, and small business administration loans.

 With SoFi’s marketplace, it’s fast and easy to search for your small business financing options.